ibm-cloud-docs/transit-gateway/faqs.md

 {: faq}
 {: #scalability}

 The {{site.data.keyword.cloud_notm}} infrastructure manages all transit gateways.
-There are no scalability options available.
+No scalability options are available.

 ### How can I guarantee one of my clients is not going to impact the others?
 {: faq}